algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 }
 ```

-## Call with Arguments
+## Call with arguments

-A program may [process arguments passed](../../stateful/#passing-arguments-to-stateful-smart-contracts) at run-time.
+A program may [process arguments passed](../stateful/#passing-arguments-to-stateful-smart-contracts) at run-time.
 The NoOp call method has an optional app_args parameter where the timestamp may be supplied:

 The refactored application expects a timestamp be supplied with the application call.